-LRC deal with a large range of consumer debts from a variety of different industries and collect both non Consumer Credit Act (CCA) regulated debt and CCA regulated debt provided there is a prospect of litigation.
+Consumer debts are personal debts that derive from the purchases of household goods or consumptions.
+Examples that come under our consumer debt recovery service are utility debts, student loans, vehicle loans and phone contracts, in fact any type of debt that has been incurred by a consumer owed to a business – it could be dental fees or veterinary fees.
+LRC deal with a large range of consumer debts from a variety of different industries and collect both non-Consumer Credit Act (CCA) regulated debt and CCA regulated debt, provided there is a prospect of litigation.

-The majority of consumer debts go through our pre-legal collections strategy.
-You can choose from our standard consumer collections strategy or we can create a bespoke strategy together.
+Most consumer debts go through our pre-legal collection’s strategy.
+You can choose from our standard consumer collections strategy, or we can create a bespoke strategy together.
 This process allows us to try and resolve any disputes or complaints the customer may have if payment of the debt is not forthcoming.

 We can arrange repayment plans once the customer completes and returns a Personal Financial Statements (PFS) to us.
 Once received, we assess what amount is sustainable for your customer.
 Payment arrangement plans are reviewed after 6 months.